-As you develop the product, your team will inevitably have to make trade-offs, for various reasons.
-The only way to be sure that the best choice is made, is to review changes with your customer.
+As you develop the product, your team will inevitably have to make trade-offs for various reasons.
+The only way to be sure that the best choice is made is to review changes to the resulting product spec with your customer.
 If you don’t, then you run the risk of building a product they won’t accept.
 But because the design team will be under extreme pressure to execute on an aggressive schedule, there is a strong chance they will make product trade-offs without all the best information.
 This further increases the risk of building the wrong product.

-Once a solution is complete and ready to go to market, some teams will validate their idea with customers, but since the team is presenting a solution–not exploring a need–the discussion tends to be around details in the specification.
-These teams won’t have an opportunity find out if the solution is solving a problem.
+Once a solution is complete and ready to go to market, some teams will validate their idea with customers, but since the team is presenting a solution—not exploring a need—the discussion tends to be around details in the product spec.
+These teams won’t have an opportunity to find out if the solution is solving a problem.

-The requirements in this scenario come from one individual’s head, and are then captured in a lengthy document, and the rest of the team transacts using the documented specification.
+Typically, in this scenario, the product requirements come straight from one individual’s head and are then captured in a lengthy spec sheet, and the rest of the team transacts using the documented specification.
 Any time the team runs into a conflict where a trade-off must be made, the individual who authored the requirements has to decide the correct trade-offs independently, with little or no new information.
-In addition, if that person hasn’t researched nor validated these requirements, then the team will build the wrong product.
+In addition, if that person hasn’t researched nor validated the requirements, then the team will build the wrong product.